Ole Borch: Biography

 Borch is one of the fathers of experimental science in Denmark.
 He was the founder of Borchs Kollegium in central Copenhagen.
 It was Borch who first introduced Nicholas Steno to fossils such as glossopetrae which Borch used, as was common for the time, in medicines.
 He extracted oxygen out of saltpeter in 1678.

 Legacy

 Borch is commemorated in the scientific name of a species of South American snake, Siagonodon borrichianus.
-His name is also the genus for several salt-tolerant plants, the Borrichias.
+His name is also the genus for several salt-tolerant plants, Borrichia.